-The Final Thrilling Book In The GRIMSDON SERIES
+The Final Thrilling Book In The GRIMSDON TRILOGY

-Deb wrote Grimsdon because she was angry that governments around the world weren't taking enough care of the planet.
+Deb wrote Grimsdon because she was angry that governments around the world weren't dealing with climate change.

-Then she was harassed by kids to write New City and after even more kid harassment, she agreed to write the third and last book, Final Storm.
+Kids loved it and harassed her to write New City and after even more kid harassment, she wrote the third and last book, Final Storm.

 'The characters, the adventures, the emotion, the plot twists and turns - WHAT'S NOT TO LOVE!'